 Mindfulness and the practice of compassion inform my work and my life more generally, and where appropriate I bring these approaches explicitly into one-to-one therapy.

+At times of uncertainty, many people experience anxiety and concerns about personal wellbeing and health.
 I'm one of few qualified and experienced counsellor/therapists in the UK with specific training in the application of mindfulness and of compassion-focused approaches to therapeutic work.
 I also offer supervision to both therapists and teachers of mindfulness.

 If you're considering counselling or therapy, I imagine you may be feeling afraid, stuck, confused, helpless or aimless.
 Or you may feel very low, without really understanding why.
 Perhaps you recognise certain recurrent patterns in your life, but feel unable to change them.

 I would be pleased to explore whether we might work together, whatever your difficulties.
 With lengthy experience in addressing stress and trauma-related issues, I specialise in psychosomatic problems, and support clients in coming to terms with many difficulties, including: depression, anxiety, relationship concerns, sexuality and identity, phobias, panic attacks career and work-related issues , personal/spiritual crisis and feeling stuck.

 Whatever difficulties you may be experiencing - painful events in the present, memories of the past, or worries about the future - I offer a safe, confidential space to help you gain a different perspective and move towards growth and understanding.
 I'll listen non-judgementally and offer you support - help you tap into your deep inner resources and move forward.